LouiseDagher/thesis-defense/README.md

 🌐 **Online:** [[Zoom Videoconference link]](https://cnrs.zoom.us/j/98822699046?pwd=X85xjKoWVLXhHQiJoaYao8KiL4myug.1)
 Your presence, in person or remotely, will be greatly appreciated!
 The presentation will be in English.

 The defence will be followed by a reception on the terrace of the IPPG (6, rue Jean Calvin 75005 Paris, 7th floor) starting at 5:30 p.m.
-While waiting for the drinks reception, and while the jury is asking me questions, I suggest you visit the Curie Museum (free of charge) (If there are more than 10 of you, I can book a guided tour, [[sign up here]] (https://docs.google.com/spreadsheets/d/1kBCAOnWQABiLqXk3KhnzEMXSRJj304hRnUJoeXzHviM/edit?usp=sharing) ).
+While waiting for the drinks reception, and while the jury is asking me questions, I suggest you visit the Curie Museum (free of charge) (If there are more than 10 of you, I could book a guided tour, [[sign up here]](https://docs.google.com/spreadsheets/d/1kBCAOnWQABiLqXk3KhnzEMXSRJj304hRnUJoeXzHviM/edit?usp=sharing) ).
 You can also visit the Latin District, including the Pantheon.

 **Thesis supervisors:** Jean-Léon Maître & Stéphanie Descroix
 "Mechanics of Mammalian Development" team, "Genetics and Developmental Biology" Department (UMR3215 / U934), Institut Curie.